nasa/oceandata-notebooks/book/notebooks/oci/oci_project_and_format.md

 ## 4. Converting Level-3 Data to GeoTIFF

-Level-3 data is already mapped to a Plate Carrée projection--in other words, unless you want the data in another projection, you don't need to reproject as we did for the Level-2 data above.
+Level-3 Mapped (L3M) data is already mapped to a Plate Carrée projection--in other words, unless you want the data in another projection, you don't need to reproject as we did for the L2 data above.
 In order to convert these files from NetCDF to GeoTIFF, all you need is to transpose the datasets as necessary and assign a CRS.

 +++